gateio/gateapi-java/docs/WalletApi.md

         WalletApi apiInstance = new WalletApi(defaultClient);
         String subUid = "10003"; // String | User ID of sub-account, you can query multiple records separated by `,`.
 If not specified, it will return the records of all sub accounts
-        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time Long to = 1602123600L; // Long | Time range ending, default to current time Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 try {
+        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time.
+        Long to = 1602123600L; // Long | Time range ending, default to current time.
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
+        Integer offset = 0; // Integer | List offset, starting from 0.
+        try {
             List<SubAccountTransferRecordItem> result = apiInstance.listSubAccountTransfers()
                         .subUid(subUid)